Wauwatosa, Wisconsin: Education

 Wauwatosa is served by the Wauwatosa School District, which includes nine elementary schools, two middle schools, and two secondary schools: Wauwatosa East High School and Wauwatosa West High School.
-Additional school- istrict services are provided to juvenile residents of the Milwaukee County Grounds—at Children's Hospital of Wisconsin and the Milwaukee County's Children and Adolescent Services Center—through the River Hills School on the Milwaukee County Mental Health Complex grounds.
+Additional school district services are provided to juvenile residents of the Milwaukee County Grounds at Children's Hospital of Wisconsin and the Milwaukee County's Children and Adolescent Services Center through the River Hills School on the Milwaukee County Mental Health Complex grounds.
 County juveniles in secure detention receive educational services through the Vel R. Phillips Juvenile Justice Center School within the Milwaukee County Children's Court building.
 Several private Catholic and Lutheran elementary schools also operate in the city.

+Bryant & Stratton College operates a Wauwatosa campus.
+Milwaukee Career College is located in Wauwatosa.

 Transportation

 Wauwatosa is served by Milwaukee County Transit System and Waukesha Metro Transit.
 Interstate 41 runs on the west side of the city.

 The westernmost portion of the Hank Aaron State Trail runs through the city.

 The Canadian Pacific Kansas City (Milwaukee Road) Main line from Chicago to Miles City, which previously extended to Washington, runs through Wauwatosa.
 The line had commuter service between Milwaukee and Watertown until 1972.